Laboratory-software-Innovation/CompeteRAG/README.md

 # P.S.

-The RAG does seem to do most of the tasks with only one attempt.
+The RAG does seem to do most of the tasks with only one attempt and sometimes the score is 10% - 15% better.
 However, the bigger problem is to ensure it does consistently and follow the correct TF Keras code.